Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 For the same example, `Ptr_ReadRaw()` would return 32770.

-I made an architectural decision of my own.
+I made an architectural decision.
 When the `Ptr` methods were called they would advance `instPtr` by one.
 This simplified my code immensely.
-I didn't need to know anything about any particular op-code's requirements.
+Nothing in the program would need to track or communicate anything about any particular op-code's requirements.
 The act of an op-code requesting data would automatically set the pointer to the proper location for the next request.

 I took the opportunity to rename some functions and variables.
 For example, `DoCommands()` became `Dispatcher()` and `cursor` became `istrPtr`.
 I added `Run()` and `Load()` methods. `Dispatcher()` lost the `param` parameter, now accepting only the current instruction.

 I broke the op-codes into smaller methods of realated functionaly.
 Each block shared the same basic format, similar to the final form of the one below.
 ```csharp